akvhebbar/College/README.md

-This Repository contains codes executed in college for practise
+This Repository contains codes executed in College for lab practise